Kryten (Red Dwarf episode): Production

 This is the first appearance of Kryten, who wasn't originally intended to become a main character and is not seen again in Series 2.
 David Ross played Kryten in this episode, but because of scheduling clashes Robert Llewellyn played the character when he became a regular from Series III onwards.
 The writers had resisted using robot characters as they had considered the practice a sci-fi cliché.

 Kryten's appearance was of a mechanical-looking butler with an angular head.
 The head mask had provided the most problems to the make up and effects team.
 Prosthetic foam originally used for the mask kept falling apart and eventually a latex piece was produced.
 Initially it had taken David Ross up to eight hours to get into the full Kryten make-up.
 To make matters worse, Ross suffered from claustrophobia.

 Johanna Hargreaves appeared as the Esperanto teacher and Tony Slattery voiced an android actor in the Androids television show.

+Grant and Naylor's script for the episode was collected in the 1995 book Son of Soup.